metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ## Prerequisite Knowledge

-* You should have a basic understanding of how to find and use a terminal on your OS, including navigating directories, and running commands: an example of a terminal for MacOS is [iTerm2](https://iterm2.com/).
+* You should have a basic understanding of how to find and use a terminal on your OS, including navigating directories, and running commands: an example of a terminal for macOS is [iTerm2](https://iterm2.com/).
 * You should have basic familiarity with what Solana is but don't need advanced technical knowledge.
 * You should have basic familiarity with the Metaplex Standard but, again, do not need advanced technical knowledge.

 ## Setup

-This tutorial targets MacOS, Linux, and Windows Subsystem Linux (WSL), but all commands and screenshots are from a MacOS system.
+This tutorial targets macOS, Linux, and Windows Subsystem Linux (WSL), but all commands and screenshots are from a macOS system.
 It should work on any of those three systems.
 For installing on Windows see the Windows method on the [installation page](../00-installation.md).

 ### Install the Solana CLI Tool Suite

-The [Solana CLI Tool Suite](https://docs.solana.com/cli/install-solana-cli-tools) is useful to have for Solana development and we will use the config file to store our keypair file path and RPC node url to simplify the Sugar commands we run, by eliding those options.
+The [Solana CLI Tool Suite](https://docs.solana.com/cli/install-solana-cli-tools) is useful to have for Solana development, and we will use the config file to store our keypair file path and RPC node url to simplify the Sugar commands we run, by eliding those options.

-To install, follow [this guide](../../../guides/cli-wallet#setting-up-a-devnet-wallet-for-testing) to install the Solana Tool Suite and setup a devnet wallet.
+To install, follow [this guide](../../../guides/cli-wallet#setting-up-a-devnet-wallet-for-testing) to install the Solana Tool Suite and set up a devnet wallet.

 Once finished, come back here to resume the tutorial.